 1. Some users information needs are clearly defined and have a single correct answer, this type of searching is called 2.
 Some users know how to phrase their question, but don't know exactly what they are hoping to find and are really just exploring and trying to learn more, this type of searching is called 3.
 Fielded Searching option comes underSearch Interface.
-4. and browsing systems should be closely integrated.
-5. Search zone are subset of that have been indexed separately from the rest of the site contents.
+4. 5.
+Search zone are subset of that have been indexed separately from the rest of the site contents.
 6. are the architect's tool of choice for performing the transformation for chaos in to order.
 7. are excellent tools for explaining your architectural approaches.
-8. Purpose of website is defined in

-9. Development phase comes after .....in development of website.

-10. If you prefer to be more hands on, and update your own content, there is something called a ......
+8. Purpose of website is defined inphase of development of website.
+9. Development phase comes afterin development of website.
+10. If you prefer to be more hands on, and update your own content, there is something asllad a